Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Get-AzureRmStorageAccountNameAvailability.md

 # Get-AzureRmStorageAccountNameAvailability

 ## SYNOPSIS
-Checks the availability of a storage account name.
+Checks the availability of a Storage account name.

 ## SYNTAX